Hanz-ala1/gitops/README.md

 | Certs not issued            | Confirm ClusterIssuer exists, secret exists, DNS propagates   |
 | `Error 1016: Origin DNS`    | ELB changed → update Cloudflare A record                      |
 | ArgoCD App stuck            | Check `argocd app logs <app>` or inspect Kustomize path       |

+### Grafana / Helm values note
+- Initially we embedded Helm `values:` inline in the ArgoCD Application spec for quick testing.
+To make it better and easier to read, we moved values to `apps/monitoring/base/values.yaml`.
+- ArgoCD cannot automatically use a values YAML in your Git repo for a remote chart unless configured as a second source.
+We solved this using ArgoCD **multiple sources**: one source for the vendor Helm chart (chart repo), and one source (with `ref:`) pointing to this Git repo where the `values.yaml` lives — referenced as `$<ref>/path/to/values.yaml`.
+- This keeps the upstream chart clean and our overrides versioned in Git.

 ---